data2health/contributor-attribution-model/README.md

 ## Status
 At present only the foundational Informaton Model has been defined, along with the supporting Contribution Role Ontology (CRO).
-We expect an initial draft of all components to be complete and ready for a v0 release by the end of Spetember 2019.
+An initial draft of all components for a v0 release is in progress.

 ## Contributors
 - Melissa Haendel